Rakaneth/wolfs-den-kotlin/README.md

 ## Story

-You are one of several heroes chosen to face the **Wolflords**, an ever-presnt, constant threat from the terrible Wildlands to the village of Jommund.
+You are one of several heroes chosen to face the **Wolflords**, an ever-present, constant threat from the terrible Wildlands to the village of Jommund.

 ## Screenshots